 5. Try this neatness trick with a rubber band

-Another ingenious tip: Fit a tough rubber band around a paint can so that it stretches across the can opening, offering a taut lip on which you carefully wipe your paint-loaded brush instead of using the edge of the can.
-This tip minimizes dripping and keeps the can opening clean, which keeps paint from squishing on you and the can when you close the lid.
+Another ingenious tip: Fit a tough rubber band around a can of paint so that it stretches across the can opening, offering a taut lip on which you carefully wipe your paint-loaded brush instead of using the edge of the can.
+This tip minimizes dripping and keeps the can opening clean, which keeps excess paint from squirting on you and the can when you close the lid.

 6. Line the roller pan